Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Note: Sanders' stats vs. Falcons date back to 2016.

-- The Falcons have the NFL's 18th-ranked pass defense this season, yielding 253.7 yards per game through the air.
+- The 253.7 yards per game the Falcons are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- With 28 passing TDs allowed this year, the Falcons defense is ranked 28th in the NFL.
+- At 1.9 passing TDs conceded per game, the Falcons defense is ranked 28th in the league.

 Recent Performances

-- In last week's outing against the Patriots, Sanders was targeted four times, totaling 20 yards on two receptions.
+- Against the Patriots last week, Sanders was targeted four times and picked up 20 yards on two receptions.

-- Sanders has three receptions (on five targets) for 45 yards during his last three games, averaging 15.0 yards per game.
+- In his last three games, Sanders racked up three catches on five targets and averaged 15.0 receiving yards.

 Sanders' Buffalo Teammates